vaclavsvejcar/svejcar-dev/content/drafts/3030-01-01-quick-guide-to-cats.md

 public boolean equals(Object obj);
 ```

-See how the `equals` takes any object as its argument.
+See how the `equals` takes any object as its argument?
 This unfortunately leads to problem that we can actually compare two different types without getting compiler error:

 ```scala
 "The answer" == 42